-- mild to severe headache
+- Mild to severe headache

-- skin irritation, itching, and rashes
+- Skin irritation, itching, and rashes

-- sneezing, coughing and runny nose, also called allergic rhinitis
+- Sneezing, coughing, and runny nose, also called allergic rhinitis

-- breathing difficulties, dizziness, and fatigue
+- Breathing difficulties, dizziness, and fatigue

-- muscle aches
+- Muscle aches

-- watery, red, and itchy eyes
+- Watery, red, and itchy eyes

-- inability to concentrate
+- Inability to concentrate

-- nausea and vomiting
+- Nausea and vomiting

 Fragrance chemicals in perfumes and other products

-How to prevent/treat fragrance sensitivity?
+How to prevent/treat fragrance sensitivity

-One way to prevent fragrance sensitivity is to avoid products containing the sensitizing substance.
-Carefully observing labels on products and choosing products labeled "fragrance free" or "unscented" can help, although these labels are not always reliable and the product can still contain herbal ingredients.
-Limit exposure to perfumes or scents worn by others at public places or workplaces.
-Fragrance-sensitive people should make sure coworkers are aware of their condition.
+One way to prevent fragrance sensitivity is to avoid products containing the sensitizing substance(s).
+Carefully observing labels on products and choosing products labeled "fragrance-free" or "unscented" can help, although these labels are not always reliable and the product can still contain herbal ingredients that may induce a reaction.

-A mix of several fragrance ingredients are used for testing.
-A positive patch-test for a particular ingredient would mean the person is allergic to that fragrance chemical.
+A mix of several fragrance ingredients is used for testing.
+A positive patch-test for a particular ingredient would indicate that the person is allergic to that fragrance chemical.
 With that knowledge, the person could avoid products containing that ingredient in the future.
 This is not easy though, as labels on fragranced products normally don’t reveal every single ingredient.

 Fragrance sensitivity at the workplace